vaidasian/webdriverio-appium-cucumber/README.md

 then no error will occur, see ./bugs/2023-08-15_appium_wdio_retry_single_scenario_no_issue_wdio-0-0.log.
 Could not reproduce on github actions with emulator android, see ./bugs/2023-08-16_appium_wdio_retry_multiple_scenario_no_issue_emulator_github-actions_wdio-0-0.log or GitHub Actions tab for more logs.

 Question: How to best use Cucumber's retry logic on appium w/o getting errors?

+Current workaround: Use only one scenario per feature file.
 ```